 This new Microsoft Product and Services Agreement (MPSA) is now available virtually worldwide and has also introduced the concept of Purchasing Accounts – a buying entity within your organization that you setup to order and manage products and services by registering them to an MPSA.

-The MPSA is perpetual and designed for organizations with more than 250 users.
 It could be argued that there is a top end to this of 500 users as the Enterprise Agreement (EA) offers some benefits that the MPSA doesn’t, and so at this level you will need to decide which is best for you.

 Key to the flexibility of the MPSA is how you setup your Purchasing Accounts.
 These allow you to effectively sub-divide your organization by department, region or country in any way you want.
 Every time you buy a license or service you get points.
 You must purchase a minimum of 500 points for at least 250 users within each product pool by one year after you first sign your MPSA.